David-W-Farrell/AntiUnbanRequest/README.md

 # AntiUnbanRequest

+Decription
-Minecraft Spigot 1.15.2 plugin that kills a player when they ask for an unban on behalf another player
+  - Minecraft Spigot 1.15.2 plugin that kills a player when they ask for an unban on behalf another player

-Currently does not support a config, or multiple banned players.
-This will be changed in the future.
-For now to change the banned player it must be done in the Listener implementation.
+Requirements
+  - Spigot 1.15.2

+Running
+  - place .jar inside the plugins folder for your server.